Multifamily Property Valuation: 3 Appraisal Methods for an Apartment Building

 Consider Hiring a Professional Appraiser

-If you are buying an apartment building, after identifying a potential investment property among the apartment buildings for sale nearby, it’s best to have it appraised professionally, unless you are an experienced investor or appraiser.
+When buying an apartment building for multifamily real estate investing, after identifying a potential investment property among the apartment buildings for sale nearby, it’s best to have it appraised professionally, unless you are an experienced investor or appraiser.
 Most likely, you will be required to get a third party valuation report by your lender.

 A professional appraiser can give you a definitive value on your property.
 Federal law requires appraisers to go through professional training and licensing.